Resource type: Event

 - Encourage pupils in UKS2 and KS3 to engage with current affairs and develop key critical thinking and communication skills with Topical Talk, a year-round programme of free resources from The Economist Educational Foundation.

-- Connect with classrooms around the world to discuss the top news stories and issues of the day with leading topic experts in the Economist Educational Foundation’s Topical Talk Festival, the world’s biggest news festival for young people.
-Starts on October 31st and runs for seven weeks.
+- Connect with classrooms around the world to discuss the top news stories and issues of the day with leading topic experts in the Economist Educational Foundation’s annual Topical Talk Festival, the world’s biggest news festival for young people.

 - Take out a school subscription to one of the newspapers, online news platforms or magazines created specifically for young people.